STYLE SHEET

 Illustration of a man looking worried.

-High BMI - what does it matter?
+High BMI - why does it matter?

 A BMI value that corresponds to being overweight does not in itself mean health risks.
 Being fit and having a greater amount of muscle has many health benefits, even if you weigh more than what is considered normal weight, while a high percentage of fat, especially if it is located around the internal organs in the abdomen (abdominal obesity), increases the risk for health problems and certain diseases.